damienjacques/gurugis/README.md

 <!-- badges: end -->

-The goal of gurugis is to provide a series of functions useful to the regular GIS spatial analysis workflow.
+The goal of gurugis is to provide a series of functions useful to the advanced GIS spatial analysis workflow.

 ## Installation